ComScore

 Meet the Experts:

 • Dr. Brendan Camp is double board-certified in dermatology and dermatopathology and sees patients at MDCS Dermatology: Medical Dermatology & Cosmetic Surgery, which has locations throughout New York.
-Dr. Camp graduated with honors from Cornell University, earning a degree in biochemistry.
+Dr. Camp graduated from Cornell University, earning a degree in biochemistry.
 As a medical student at SUNY Upstate Medical University in Syracuse, he participated in a one-year epidemiology fellowship at the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia and completed his internship in internal medicine at the University of Chicago and later completed additional residency training in dermatology at New York-Presbyterian Hospital/Weill Cornell Medical Center.
-He also completed a fellowship in dermatopathology at Memorial Sloan-Kettering Cancer Center in 2012.
+He also completed a fellowship in dermatopathology at Memorial Sloan-Kettering Cancer Center.

 • Dr. Erum Ilyas, MD, MBE, FAAD, focuses on adult and pediatric medical dermatology, cosmetic dermatology, and skin cancer treatment at Schweiger Dermatology Group.
 She graduated cum laude from the University of Maryland with a Bachelor of Arts and Science.
 She earned her medical degree from the MCP Hahnemann School of Medicine as a member of the Alpha Omega Alpha National Medical Honor Society, and completed her dermatology training at the Cooper University Hospital of UMDNJ, where she also served as Chief Resident of Dermatology.